Protests build in New Delhi after child rape

 CRITICS SAY TOUGHER LAWS NOT ENOUGH

-The girl, whose parents work as laborers and live in a slum in the outskirts of Delhi, went missing from her home on April 15, according to Manish Sisodia, an official of the Aam Aadmi Party, which organized a protest on Friday.
-Local media said she was found by neighbors who heard her crying two days later.
+The girl, whose parents work as labourers and live in a slum in the outskirts of Delhi, went missing from her home on April 15, according to Manish Sisodia, an official of the Aam Aadmi Party, which organised a protest on Friday.
+Local media said she was found by neighbours who heard her crying two days later.

 B.N.
 Bansal, a doctor from the Swami Dayanand Hospital, where the girl was initially admitted, said on Friday that she had undergone an operation due to severe injuries.